📍42 episodes5h 40m totalWorks offline

 20FULL APP4 min

-London — Part 20: The Kingsway Exchange Tunnels — A Mile of Cold War Under High Holborn
+London, part 20: The Kingsway Exchange Tunnels, a Mile of Cold War Under High Holborn

 Thirty metres beneath High Holborn there is a mile of brick-lined tunnel that was built as a Blitz shelter, occupied at the end of the war by Britain's secret-warfare service, then turned into the British end of the first transatlantic telephone cable, the Moscow-Washington hotline, and a Cold War nuclear-strike telephone exchange.
 The road above has no plaque.